makssooon/MovieCatalogProject/readme.txt

 Direction: Сocoa Development
 Created by Maksym Popovych

-MovieCatalog is the application that helps users save information about a movie as well as to leave comments about it prior to and after watching.
+MovieCatalog is the iPhone application that helps users save information about a  movie as well as to leave comments about it prior to and after watching.
 Additionally, the app offers the list of the world’s top-rated movies.
 At this stage it contains several pictures that I regard as excellent and highly-recommended to see.